Demolition

 - Disconnect plumbing fixtures and cap pipes

-- Remove outlet face plates carefully (rather than breaking with plaster or drywall)
+- Remove outlet face plates carefully instead of breaking them with plaster or drywall

 - Remove items that are garbage